Search

 • Once a patient’s forearm or thigh flap wound is healed, they will start using a silicone dressing to help with swelling and scar healing.
 Patients will continue occupational therapy for several weeks to advance the healing process.

-• Lifting more than 10 pounds is avoided in the first two weeks.
+• Lifting more than 10 pounds is avoided in the first 4 weeks (pending healing).

 • We strongly recommend that you avoid doing wide leg movements when getting out of bed or getting in the car to limit the stretching of your wound.

-• Exercise and more rigorous activity such as jogging or yard work can be introduced slowly and progressively after about 6 weeks
+• Exercise and more rigorous activity such as jogging or yard work can be introduced slowly and progressively after about 8-12 weeks (pending healing).

-• We ask patients who undergo urethral lengthening to completely avoid manual or oral stimulation for at least 3 months.
+• We ask patients who undergo urethral lengthening to completely avoid manual or oral stimulation for at least 3 months (or longer pending healing).
 Your new urethra is still healing and at a higher risk of infection.

 • We encourage our patients to start out slowly and carefully and to practice clear, open communication with their partner(s).